Worksheet.Copy method (Excel)

 Worksheets("Sheet1").Copy With ActiveWorkbook .SaveAs Filename:=Environ("TEMP") & "\New1.xlsx", FileFormat:=xlOpenXMLWorkbook .Close SaveChanges:=False End With

-This example copies worksheets Sheet1, Sheet2 and Sheet4 to a new blank workbook, then saves and closes the new workbook.
+This example copies worksheets Sheet1, Sheet2, and Sheet4 to a new blank workbook, and then saves and closes the new workbook.

 Worksheets(Array("Sheet1", "Sheet2", "Sheet4")).Copy With ActiveWorkbook .SaveAs Filename:=Environ("TEMP") & "\New3.xlsx", FileFormat:=xlOpenXMLWorkbook .Close SaveChanges:=False End With

 Have questions or feedback about Office VBA or this documentation?
 Please see Office VBA support and feedback for guidance about the ways you can receive support and provide feedback.